Getting started

 Multiple indexes can be given by invoking the argument multiple times, or by passing

 a comma separated list of URLs.
-The corresponding environment variable is SYSAND_INDEX
+The corresponding environment variable is

-and also accepts comma separated lists of URLs.
+SYSAND_INDEX, which also accepts comma separated lists of URLs.

 Indexes specified with command line arguments or environment variables are prioritized when resolving dependencies but do not override indexes defined in configuration files.